egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 them, or aggregating / disaggregating system descriptors, such as dimensionality and processes (Jakeman, 2006).*

 - *Specify what approach and methods you will use to identify model structure and parameters.*

+Initially, our model structure will be based on our conceptual model of the system/response that has also guided our data collection.
+In this case, we do not have a very large set of potential environmental variables to select from that may or may not be influential.
+Instead, we have selected variables and monitoring approaches to collect data that reflect our expecations of correlation/causation.
+Given this, there is unlikely to be a large need for a model selection process where variables are added or removed sequentially to evaluate relative model performance.
+However, there will be critical evaluation of all model components to determine their value to the model, such as the hierarchical nature of the data and the need (or not) to include all levels of the hierarchy in the final models.
+The model selection process is an important part of the study in itself and will be described in the resulting paper, particularly where it relates to relative effects of different variables and relative importance of spatial and temporal scales.
+Additionally, there will be some investigation of the effectiveness/appropriateness of different forms of certain variables, such as: bank elevation (continuous or categorical), vegetation groupings (see section 2.4.2), and flow variables (2.4.2).
+The primary focus of the model is to evaluate the relative impacts of the key variables in line with the conceptual model and hypotheses, so model performance will align with that objective, including model fit parameters of residual plots, model uncertainty, unexplained variation, degrees of freedom, and fit statistics.
+Evaluating the model performance for predictive capacity within and beyond the dataset may not be required in the current study as it is likely beyond the scope, but this would involve testing predictive capacity within and between waterways using e.g. a cross-validation approach.

 ### 3.2.1 Parameter/Structure estimation technique

 - *Specify what technique you will use to estimate parameter values, and how you will supply non-parametric variables and/or data (e.g. distributed boundary conditions).
 For example, will you calibrate all variables simultaneously by optimising fit of model outputs to observations, or will you parameterise the model in a piecemeal fashion by either direct measurement, inference from secondary data, or some combination (Jakeman, 2006).*
 - *Identify which variables were parameterised directly (if any), such as by expert elicitation or prior knowledge.*
 - *Specify which algorithm(s) you will use for any data-driven parameter estimation, including supervised, or unsupervised machine learning, decision-tree, K-nearest neighbour or cluster algorithms (Liu et al. 2018).*
 - *Repeat the above bullet points but for model structure estimation, if you are using quantitative methods for structure estimation rather than knowledge or expert-judgment driven methods.*

+Parameterisation: We will use data-driven parameter estimation using maximum likelihood for both parametric and non-parametric factor data (nominal or ordinal) variables (e.g. categorised elevation and/or flow data, as well as binary or categorical grazing variables).
+We will optimise the model by comparing fit of model outputs to observations (residuals versus fitted values).

+Structure estimation: I don’t understand this question, so will come back to it.

 ### 3.2.2 Estimation performance criteria

 - *Specify which suite of performance criteria you will use to judge the performance of the model.
 Examples include correlation scores, coefficient of determination, specificity, sensitivity, AUC, etcetera (Yates et al. 2018).
 State any numeric thresholds and their qualitative interpretation for judging adequate estimation.*
 - *Relate any underlying assumptions of each criterion to the desired properties of the model and justify the choice of performance metric in relation into whether it is sensitive to the problem at hand.*
 - *Explain how you will identify which model features or components are significant or meaningful.*

 ## 3.3 Model assumptions and uncertainties

 - *Specify all assumptions and key uncertainties in the formal model.*
 - *Describe what gaps exist between the model conception, and the real-world problem, what biases might this introduce and how might this impact any interpertation of the model outputs, and*
 - *what implications are there on evaluating model-output to inform decisions?*

 ## 3.4 Specify formal model

 - *Once all decisions have been made about the approach and method of model specification, translate the conceptual model into the formal or quantitative model.*
 - *For data-driven and model-selection approaches that determine model structure and parameters, describe any initial model specifications and parameterisations, including for any tune-in parameters.*

 # 4.0 Model Calibration, Fitting & Checking

-## 4.1 Model calibration and validation scheme

-  - *Describe how you will validate and check the calibration of the model.
-The model may be tested on data independent of those used to parameterise the model (external validation), or the model may be cross-validated on random sub-samples of the data used to parameterise the model (internal cross-validation) (Yates et al. 2018; Barnard et al. 2019).*
-  - *Describe any model tuning procedures for estimating hyper parameters (if any).*
-  - *Justify your choices*

-### 4.1.2 Describe calibration/validation data

-  - *If partitioning data for cross-validation:*
-      - *Describe the approach specifying the number of folds that will be created and the relative size of each.*
-      - *Describe how will you document and/or share the partitioned data such that the data partitioning and any subsequent modelling based on this partitioning can be computationally reproduced.*
-  - *If using external / independent holdout data:*
-      - *Describe any known differences between the training and validation datasets and the size of the validation dataset.*
-      - *Describe how will you document and/or share the external data such that any subsequent modelling can be computationally reproduced.*
-      - *It is preferable that any independent data used for model evaluation remains unknown to modellers during the process of model building, please describe the relationship modellers have to model validation data, will independent datasets be known to any modeller or analyst involved in the model building process?*

-## 4.2 Implementation verification

-  - *What Quality Assurance measures will you take to verify the model has been correctly implemented as specified?
-Specifying up front quality assurance tests for implementation verification may help to avoid selective debugging and silent errors.*
-      - *Tests could include syntax checking of code, and code reviews by peers.*
-      - *Checks for verification implementation should include i) thoroughly checking for bugs or programming errors, and ii) whether the implemented model performs as dictated by the model description (Grimm et al. 2014).*
-      - *Technical measures include using unit tests, or in-built checks within functions to prevent potential errors.*

-## 4.3 Model Checking
+## 4.1 Model Checking

 *“Model Checking” goes by many names (“calibration testing or validation”, “conditional verification”, “quantitative verification”,